Loss is not always something that was taken from us. Sometimes it’s the things we never had to start with.

 These all lead to loss of the ability to feel safe in the world.

-I have done grief and loss courses only to discover that most of my fellow participants had lost the things I longed for but had never had.
-I discovered that much of what humans experience as loss is not recognised, instead it is disenfranchised.
-I discovered that even when the loss is recognised, the way we grieve it is not.
+Much of what humans experience as loss is not recognised, instead it is disenfranchised, and even when the loss is recognised, the way we grieve it is not.

 Lately I’m letting myself speak of my losses.
 I’m discovering this can lead to even more loss, but they are losses that make space for all that has been missing for so long.